Keep in Touch

 October 2015

 The new community center is almost done.
-Field representatives Harry and Jackie Powell, along with Program Manager Mary Randolph, visited Nanuca and toured the building, which includes a spacious meeting room, kitchen, toilets and showers, and veranda.
+Field representatives Harry and Jackie Powell, along with Program Manager Mary Randolph, toured the building, which includes a spacious meeting room, kitchen, toilets and showers, and veranda.
 Women from the village were already weaving mats to be used on the floor.

 Read more